 Fill out this questionnaire as openly and as honestly as you can.
 Remember, you want to get a realistic picture of yourself.
 Nobody has to see this except you.

-Yes.
-Many tourism jobs start off at minimum wage.
+Many frontline tourism jobs start off at minimum wage.
 This varies, however, depending on the job, region and type of operation.
 As you look through information under different sectors, you will see that wages increase as you reach higher levels.
 Remember, many minimum wage jobs can be supplemented with tips.
 If your service is good, your earnings can be higher.

 Over the next ten years there will be a lot of job opportunities in the tourism sector.

-Yes.
 Tourism is the world's fastest growing sector.
 Employers are worried that they may not be able to find enough employees to fill all their positions.
 It is a growth field that will continue to offer great opportunities.

 It is hard to build a whole career in the tourism sector.

-No, this isn't true.
+This isn't true.
 Again, some people have heard that tourism jobs are only temporary jobs for students or people who haven't figured out what they want to do with their futures.
 They can be - but they certainly don't have to be.
 The tourism sector offers more chances for rapid career advancement than most other industries.
 As you will see later, there are lots of paths you can take to build yourself a long, satisfying career in tourism.

 New immigrants who come to Canada and work in the tourism sector have great opportunities to practice their English and French.

-Yes, learning English is considered one of the main challenges facing many immigrants upon their arrival in Canada.
+Learning English is considered one of the main challenges facing many immigrants upon their arrival in Canada.
 New immigrants respect employers who will be patient with them in their efforts to learn the new language.
 For this reason, a sector which offers the opportunity of employment and an environment in which to cultivate the English and French language is very appealing.

 The tourism sector is a good place to work part-time until you finish school.